ijrussell/FSharpExample/README.md

 - Records and Tuples
 - Modules

+## Setting up

+This code was written using VS Code, the ionide F# extension, and .Net SDK 7.0.10.

 ## Running the code

 In the terminal, navigate to the project in the src folder and type: